What Is Hypertension?

 What Causes Hypertension?

-Normal blood pressure readings will be below 120/80, while higher results over time can indicate hypertension.
+Normal blood pressure readings will fall below 120/80, while higher results over time can indicate hypertension.
 In most cases, the underlying cause of hypertension is unknown.
-The top number (systolic) shows the pressure when your heart beats.
+The top number (systolic) shows the pressure when the heart beats.
 The lower number (diastolic) measures pressure at rest between heartbeats, when the heart refills with blood.
 Occasionally, kidney or adrenal gland disease can lead to hypertension.

 Prehypertension: A Warning Sign

-Almost one-quarter of people in developed countries have pre-hypertension.
+Almost one-third of the western people have prehypertension.
 Their blood pressure is consistently just above the normal level – falling anywhere between 120 and 139 for systolic pressure or 80 to 89 for the diastolic pressure.
-People in this range have twice the risk of developing heart disease than those with a lower reading.
+People in this range have a higher risk of developing heart disease than those with a lower reading.
 Your doctor may recommend lifestyle changes to help lower your blood pressure.

 The Hypertension Danger Zone

-You have high blood pressure if readings average140/90 or higher – for either number – though you may still have no symptoms.
+You have high blood pressure if readings average 140/90 or higher – for either number – though you may still have no symptoms.
 At 180/110 and higher, you may be having a hypertensive crisis.
 Rest for a few minutes and take your blood pressure again.
-If it is still very high, see your doctor.
 A hypertensive crisis can lead to a stroke, heart attack, kidney damage, or loss of consciousness.
-Symptoms of a hypertensive crisis can include a severe headache, anxiety, nosebleeds, and being short of breath.
+Symptoms of a hypertensive crisis can include a severe headache, anxiety, nosebleeds, and feeling short of breath.

 Who Gets High Blood Pressure?